Professor-G/pyBIA/docs/source/Godines et al 2025.rst

-	flip_axes = True # Set to False to plot the features on the x-axis (if you're plotting a lot of them) title = 'Feature Importance (8 Features)' # Figure title save_data = False # Whether to save the feature importances to a csv file savefig = True # Whether to save the figure (note that current version of program always saves with same figname so careful about overwrites)
+	flip_axes = True # Set to False to plot the features on the x-axis (if you're plotting a lot of them) title = 'Feature Importance (8 Features)' # Figure title save_data = False # Whether to save the feature importances to a csv file savefig = False # Whether to save the figure (note that current version of program always saves with same figname so careful with overwrites)

 	# First plot the XGBoost-based feature selection results
 	xgboost8_model.plot_feature_opt(